Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Introduction

 \section{Introduction}

-Chinese Text Error Correction (CTEC) aims to detect and correct various types of errors in an input sentence and provide the corresponding correct sentence~\cite{wu2013integrating, wang2020comprehensive}.
-As a crucial task, CTEC has attracted increasing attention from NLP researchers due to its broader applications in various NLP and IR downstream tasks~\cite{duan2011online, afli2016using, kubis2019open}.
+Chinese Text Error Correction (CTEC) aims to detect and correct various types of errors in an input sentence and provide the corresponding correct sentence~\citep{wu2013integrating, wang2020comprehensive}.
+As a crucial task, CTEC has attracted increasing attention from NLP researchers due to its broader applications in various NLP and IR downstream tasks~\citep{duan2011online, afli2016using, kubis2019open}.
+According to different error types, CTEC is often divided into two types of tasks, namely text-aligned Chinese Spelling Correction (CSC) and text-non-aligned Chinese Grammatical Error Correction (CGEC), and researchers usually study these two tasks separately.
+To promote a more unified development of the CTEC field, in our work, we focus on studying how to handle both types of these two tasks simultaneously.
+Table~\ref{tab:intro} presents several examples of the CTEC task.

-In recent years, methods based on Pre-trained Language Models (PLMs) have become the mainstream of CTEC task~\cite{li2022past, li-etal-2022-improving-chinese, zhang2022mucgec}.
+In recent years, methods based on Pre-trained Language Models (PLMs) have become the mainstream of CTEC task~\citep{li2022past, li-etal-2022-improving-chinese, zhang2022mucgec}.
 Researchers carefully devises pre-training or fine-tuning processes to incorporate task-specific knowledge into PLMs.
-Existing CTEC approaches can be mainly divided into two categories: Sequence-to-Tagging methods (Seq2Tag), which predict the edit labels corresponding to each position in the input sentence~\cite{omelianchuk2020gector, liang2020bert}, and Sequence-to-Sequence (Seq2Seq) methods, which directly generate the corrected sentence based on the input sentence~\cite{zhao2020maskgec, tang2021chinese}.
+Existing CTEC approaches can be mainly divided into two categories: Sequence-to-Tagging methods (Seq2Tag), which predict the edit labels corresponding to each position in the input sentence~\citep{omelianchuk2020gector, liang2020bert}, and Sequence-to-Sequence (Seq2Seq) methods, which directly generate the corrected sentence based on the input sentence~\citep{zhao2020maskgec, tang2021chinese}.

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}